port-labs/port-docs/docs/actions-and-automations/setup-backend/gitlab-pipeline/self-hosted.md

 :::tip Create action/automation via API
 If you wish to create a self-service action or automation via [Port's API](https://docs.getport.io/api-reference/create-an-action-automation), choose the `gitlab` backend type under the `invocationMethod` object.
 :::

+### Configure the payload

+The payload is the data sent to the webhook URL every time the action/automation is executed.
+It is defined by the action/automation creator and can include any data that is needed by the GitLab pipeline.

+When using the `GitLab` backend, the payload is defined under the `pipelineVariables` field.
+- For more information about defining a payload for **self-service actions**, click [here](/actions-and-automations/create-self-service-experiences/setup-the-backend/#define-the-actions-payload).
+- For more information about defining a payload for **automations**, click [here](/actions-and-automations/define-automations/setup-action#define-the-payload).